HeardLibrary/digital-scholarship/script/python/hack.md

 You will commonly get a variety of kinds of results that may include blog posts, Stack Overflow questions and answers, YouTube videos, reference materials, and courses and tutorials.
 You can usually tell from the results titles how useful the results might be.
 I generall skip over the first "sponsored" search results since someone paid for them to be there, not because they are most helpful.

 If you can find a good blog post where the writer is talking about solving your exact problem, that is usually the most helpful because a good post will often outline the issues and also provide code examples.
 Stack Overflow questions/answers can also be very helpful IF the problem is exactly the same as yours.
-Often the question asked in the Google search result is somewhat different, but listed under the question are related questions and you can often find another question that is nearly identical to the problem you are trying to solve.
+Often the Stack Overflow question from the Google search result is somewhat different, but listed under the question are related questions and you can often find another question that is nearly identical to the problem you are trying to solve.
 The other issue with Stack Overflow is that the answers may be over your head if you are a Python beginner.
 For example, sometimes answers will involve complex object-oriented approaches.
 But other answers (or other questions' answers) may provide a different code example that is less elegant, but easier to understand.
 So don't give up!

 I generally do not like YouTube videos because they take to long to assess whether they will actually be helpful or not.